 Had anyone told me that I would seriously question whether or not the descendant of a wolf was a true carnivore or not, I would have laughed.

 Just like Motley’s top 10, Never get stuck on one theory or idea.
+And please, don’t just follow the current trend without looking into it validity.
 I listened and went to work researching the issue.

 Reporting this to my client.. she insisted that too much protein would constipate the dog.
 From my own experience, too much protein is hard on the kidneys and gives you the trots.
 To many vegetables will block you up and give you ferocious gas and constipation (look it up).
 Long story short, you don’t win em all.